• Blog

 • DECRA Shake: Complement rustic designs with the rich look of cedar without the ongoing maintenance or environmental shortcomings of traditional cedar shakes.

-And that brings us to another high priority for environmentally-conscious homeowners in Colorado–sustainability.
+And that brings us to another priority for environmentally-conscious homeowners in Colorado–sustainability.

-When it comes to sustainability, durability and environmental impact, metal roofing is tough to beat.
+When it comes to durability and environmental impact, metal roofing is tough to beat.

-For example, DECRA metal roofs have a lifespan that is two to three times longer than traditional roofing materials like asphalt shingles.
-Traditional asphalt roofing materials have an estimated life expectancy of roughly 12 to 20 years.
-Frequent replacement of the roof (and the need to completely tear off and dispose of old asphalt shingles to keep roof weight within building code limits) can be expensive and negatively impact the environment.
+For example, DECRA stone-coated metal roofs have a lifespan that is two to three times longer than traditional roofing materials like asphalt shingles.
+The frequent need to replace asphalt shingle roofs can be expensive and negatively impact the environment.

 Additionally, as one of the lightest roofing materials available, DECRA roofs often eliminate the need to tear off the existing asphalt shingle roof, helping divert asphalt shingle waste from piling up in local landfills.